 Participant does not meet any hardship categories

-After the Time Limit Extension interview/appointment, the WFPS/WFSSS:

-Refers the adult recipient/ineligible parent for a TLE disability evaluation when available medical evidence doesn't meet the severity or duration requirements for the disabled adult TANF/SFA exemption.
+After the TLE appointment, if the adult recipient may qualify for a disability exemption but available medical evidence doesn’t meet severity/duration requirements, the WF Staff:

-The disability specialist:
+Refers the adult recipient for a disability evaluation.

-Follows the Disability Determination Process to determine eligibility.

-Communicates the determination to WF Staff.
+The disability specialist follows the Disability Determination Process to determine eligibility and communicates the determination to WF Staff.

-If the disability specialist determines the adult recipient/ineligible parent's condition doesn't meet ABD criteria the WFPS/WFSSS:

-Completes the TLE tool and the case is referred to the supervisor/designee if a denial is recommended.
+If the disability specialist determines the adult recipient’s condition doesn't meet ABD criteria, WF Staff complete the eJAS TLE tool and refers to the supervisor/designee if a denial is recommended.
 Please see the steps above for the denial process.

-Approves the TLE, using the XB reason code.
+If the disability specialist determines the adult recipient’s condition does meet ABD criteria, WF Staff approves the TLE using the XB reason code.

-Documents the evidence used to make the decision in the free form text box of the eJAS time limit tool, using language from the eJAS time limit denial letter template or the Time Limit Hardship Extension chart if the adult recipient/ineligible parent doesn't qualify for a time limit extension.
+Documents evidence used to make the decision in the free form text box of the eJAS TLE tool, using language from the eJAS time limit denial letter template or the Time Limit Hardship Extension chart if the adult recipient/ doesn't qualify for a time limit extension.

 Saves the letter.
 Or, for non-English letters, print, translate and hold (without imaging in DMS) the Time Limit Decision Letter.
-If the adult recipient/ineligible parent doesn't qualify for an extension, eJAS will enter the information on the ACES TWEP Screen and ACES automatically creates the 10-day notice to extend or close TANF/SFA when the adult recipient/ineligible parent reaches 60 months.
+If the adult recipient doesn't qualify for an extension, eJAS will enter the information on the ACES TWEP Screen and ACES automatically creates the 10- calendar days’ notice to extend or close TANF/SFA when the adult recipient reaches 60 months.

 During month 60, ACES sends out extension approvals and English extension denial letters.
 When receiving a Barcode tickle for extension denial letters needing translation, the WFPS/WFSSS: